MStarmans91/WORC/README.md

       pip install WORC

 The installation will create a FASTR configuration file in the ~/.fastr/config.d folder.
-Please inspect the mounts and change if neccesary.
+Please inspect the mounts and change them if neccesary.
 More information can be found at [the FASTR website](http://fastr.readthedocs.io/en/stable/static/file_description.html#config-file)

 Several tools have some prerequisites which are listed below.
 We highly recommend you to install these to